 • Logical connection between day and night zones

-When a space has to be justified too much, there is usually a basic problem.
+When you have to justify a space too much, there is usually a basic problem.

 The real state of the home